Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 WHO risk assessment

 Because of relatively limited international travel to and from this area, and sanitation infrastructure nationally and in neighbouring countries, the risk of international spread of this virus is currently assessed as low.
-Due to subnational vaccination gaps in Ukraine, the risk of national spread is assessed as high.

 It is important that all countries, in particular those with frequent travel and contacts with polio-affected countries and areas, strengthen surveillance for AFP cases in order to rapidly detect any new virus importation and to facilitate a rapid response.
 Countries, territories and areas should also maintain uniformly high routine immunization coverage at the district level to minimize the consequences of any new virus introduction.

-WHO’s International Travel and Health recommends that all travelers to polio-affected areas be fully vaccinated against polio.
+WHO’s International Travel and Health recommends that all travellers to polio-affected areas be fully vaccinated against polio.
 Residents (and visitors for more than 4 weeks) from infected areas should receive an additional dose of OPV or inactivated polio vaccine (IPV) within 4 weeks to 12 months of travel.